 - 1/3 cup tahini (Whole Foods 365 or Soom brand)

 - 1 tablespoon olive oil

-- 1/2 teaspoon fine pink salt (I use Real Salt brand)
+- 1/2 teaspoon fine salt (I use Real Salt brand)

 - Taste and adjust any seasoning as needed, adding more lemon juice or tahini, if desired.
+I usually add 1/4 teaspooon more salt, and sometimes another garlic clove, depending on who I am serving this to.
+(If it's just for me, I always use 2.)
 You can serve this right away, or store it in the fridge where it will thicken up a bit more.

 - Hummus can be stored in an airtight container in the fridge for up to one week.
 You can freeze anything you think you won't finish before then.

-If you try this recipe, please leave a comment below letting me know how you like it.
-And if you make any modifications, I’d love to hear about those, too!
-We can all benefit from your experience.
+If you try this hummus recipe, please leave a comment and star rating below letting me know how you like it.